We obey our creator, that is all that can be expected of any character, unless the master bids us otherwise home

 So season two expanded the world of time machines.
 We got to see two more, other than the Doctor's, a materialisation sound was used for the first time, and a distinct landing noise created.

-However, despite that innovation in The Chase, it was business as usual for the third series as for most of the following year the same sound doubled for take off and landing.
-One thing to mention about the third season is that in episode ten of The Daleks Master Planet we get the Monk's TARDIS taking off but this is ordinary.
+However, despite that innovation in The Chase, there was a backwards step, and for the third series and for most of the following year the same sound doubled for take off and landing.
+One thing to mention about the third season is that in episode ten of The Daleks Master Plane we get the Monk's TARDIS taking off but this is ordinary.

 When the Doctor arrives to find that The War Machines are poised to take over London it is interesting that another new edit of the TARDIS noise is used to create a different landing sound.
 This takes the form of the whooshing part of the normal take off, played backwards to create a descending sound, then mixed with the normal first “vworps” of a take off.
 Click the video link to enjoy this extravaganza.